This page provides information on the OSL Map.

 If the shader file describes a material (rather than a texture) and writes its result in an output closure color parameter, it is advised to use the VRayOSLMtl material.
 Otherwise, the texture map will not evaluate the materials and would be rendered black.
 See the V-Ray OSL page for more detailed description and examples.
 In the example shown here subsurface scattering OSL file has been used.

-For more on OSL in general, see the Github reference.
+For more on OSL in general, click here.

 Coordinates and Noise